 Animal and Plant Health Inspection Service, USDA.

-We are advising the public that the Animal and Plant Health Inspection Service has received a petition from the Monsanto Company seeking a determination of nonregulated status for corn designated as MON 87460, which has been genetically engineered for drought tolerance.
+We are advising the public that the Animal and Plant Health Inspection Service has received a petition from the Monsanto Company seeking a determination of nonregulated status for soybean designated as MON 87701, which has been genetically engineered for insect resistance.
 The petition has been submitted in accordance with our regulations concerning the introduction of certain genetically engineered organisms and products.
-We are soliciting comments on whether this genetically engineered corn is likely to pose a plant pest risk.
+We are soliciting comments on whether this genetically engineered soybean is likely to pose a plant pest risk.
 We are making available for public comment the Monsanto petition, our plant pest risk assessment, and our draft environmental assessment for the proposed determination of nonregulated status.

 You may submit comments by either of the following methods: